cc1533/DataComms-ProgAssignment2/README.md

 TODO:
 ========
 1. DONE -- cc1533 -- Fix the "EOFException" error in server.java, this should make the packets get to the server correctly.
-2. Implement window size correctly in client.java, currently just a static window for testing but it needs to be a dynamically changing window.
+2. DONE -- cc1533 -- Implement window size correctly in client.java, currently just a static window for testing but it needs to be a dynamically changing window.
 3. DONE -- cc1533 -- Make server.java send acks and its other requirements by checking the packet type for new packets.
   * I'm thinking this can be done easily enough with some if-else statements that check the packet.getType().
 4. Add ack support for client.java so it knows what server.java received or didn't receive.